solotzg/tidb-engine-ext/readme.md

 1. For meta data like `RaftApplyState`, we store them in `RocksEngine`.
 2. For KV data in `write`/`lock`/`default` cf, we forward them to TiFlash and will no longer write to `RocksEngine`.

-However it may cost a lot to achieve such a replacement:
+However, it may cost a lot to achieve such a replacement:
 1. It's not easy to guarantee atomicity while writing/reading dynamic key-value pair(such as meta/apply-state) and patterned data(strong schema) together for other storage systems.
 2. A few modules and components(like importer or lighting) reply on the SST format of KvEngine in TiKV.
 For example, thoses SST files shall be transformed to adapt a column storage engine.
 3. A flush to storage layer may be more expensive in other storage engine than TiKV.